The overtime attorneys at Aegis Law Firm in Orange County offer free consultations. Call us at (949) 379-6250 or contact us online to get started.

 Not necessarily.
 Employers often avoid paying overtime by wrongly classifying employees as a salaried position.
 These exemptions: (1) executive; (2) administrative; (3) professional; (4) sales; and (5) computer professional exemptions are narrow exceptions to the overtime rule and the majority of employees in California do not fit in to one of these categories.

 No. Just because you are paid on commission doesn’t mean you are not eligible for overtime.
 Many commissioned workers are entitled to overtime, such as car salesman, loan officers, and even stock brokers.
-Speak with an experienced Orange County employment law firm to learn more about your specific case and options for legal compensation.
+Speak with an experienced Orange County overtime attorney to learn more about your specific case and options for legal compensation.

 As a general rule you are not entitled to pay for your daily commute to work and back.
 However, there are exceptions to this rule.
 This includes time spent driving to the airport, sitting on an airplane, riding a taxi, and even going to the bank for a deposit if it was for your employer.